Case Study: Managing Conflicting Constraints

 Is that a silly question?

-There is nothing very innovative about the solution.
-It’s just applying differently some things we’ve done elsewhere.
+There is nothing very innovative about the solution in this example.
+It is just applying differently some things we have already done elsewhere.
 A new problem, with several old solutions mashed together for something that looks kind-of new.
 Is that really innovation?
 Well, I have a lot of patents that are basically just that.
+Cross-pollination from industry to industry has been powerful for me - well, really for my customers - a method of changing the paradigms of conflicting constraints.

 Starting in the engineering, we applied good sense in what we could expect for part tolerance in ways that gave dependable datums for building.
-We also thought carefully though the manufacturing processes and biased the design for methods we knew are easy to make right.
-It’s one thing to envision something perfect, and quite another to actually put the parts together.
+We also thought carefully about the manufacturing processes to bias the design for methods we knew are easy to make right.
+It is one thing to envision something perfect, and quite another to make it that way.
 Again, a different kind of conflicting constraints, because you have to build it.
-That included leaving appropriate access — in this case to weld on the inside.
+That includes leaving appropriate access - in this case to weld on the inside.

-So, the twin pedestal, 3D puzzle box is light enough to lift, and it’s amazingly stiff.
-Plus, it has all the needed adjustment so accuracy is achievable.
-In truth, we did sacrifice some on weight and on convenience to move, but we hit dead on with accuracy and vibration.
+So, the twin pedestal, 3D puzzle box is light enough to lift, and amazingly stiff.
+Plus, it has all the needed adjustment (with shims and screws) so high accuracy is achievable.
+So, in managing the conflicting constraints, we did sacrifice some on weight which is the convenience to move it, but we hit the goals for accuracy and vibration.
+Those were more important for the customer anyway.

 The Elegant Solution from Conflicting Constraints